secops4thewin/securitytrails-python/README.md

 # securitytrails-python
-Provides a python wrapper to the security trails api.
+Provides a Python 3.7 wrapper to the SecurityTrails.com API.
+Originally forked from the [2.7 wrapper](https://github.com/secops4thewin/securitytrails-python) by `secops4thewin`

 ## SecurityTrails